909 Chestnut Street

-909 Chestnut (formerly One SBC Center, One Bell Center, and One AT&T Center) is a 44-story building in downtown St. Louis, Missouri at 909 Chestnut Street on the Gateway Mall.
+909 Chestnut (formerly One SBC Center, One Bell Center, One AT&T Center, and 909 Chestnut) is a 44-story building in downtown St. Louis, Missouri at 909 Chestnut Street on the Gateway Mall.
 It is Missouri's largest building by area with 1400000 sqft.
-The building is currently completely vacant.
+The building is currently vacant.

 The building was built to replace the Southwestern Bell Building as the Southwestern Bell world headquarters.
-However, in a series of mergers the headquarters moved to San Antonio, Texas and was later renamed AT&T.
+However, in a series of mergers, the headquarters moved to San Antonio, Texas and was later renamed AT&T.

 In 2006 Inland American Real Estate Trust bought the building for $205 million.
 AT&T then signed a 10-year lease to be the sole tenant.

 When AT&T announced, in 2013, that they would be vacating the building in 12 months and that they would be not be renewing the lease when it expired in 2017, the number of employees in that building had fallen from a high of 4,800 to 2,000 through layoffs, outsourcing and remote work.
+The building was nominated for inclusion on the National Register of Historic Places in 2022, being listed that September.

-The building was ultimately foreclosed by US Bank after AT&T's departure and, on April 25, 2022, the building was sold for $4.05 million to SomeraRoad, a New York based developer.
+The building was ultimately foreclosed by US Bank after AT&T's departure and, on April 25, 2022, the building was sold for $4.05 million to SomeraRoad, a New York–based developer.
+SomeraRoad later held an auction for the building in December 2023.
+It was sold to an entity tied to the Boston-based Goldman Group for $3.6 million in early April 2024 with the intent to convert it into apartments.
+In May 2025, Goldman Group announced that the renovation would be placed on hold due to the tabling of a state tax credit bill.